simonettimartino/Foundation/generic-organization/organization_template/README.md

 Adapt in the generic_organization_conf.env the environment variable with your environment reference.

 You can use docker-compose-db-redis.yaml in order to start db and redis services needed to run your organization.
+You have to manually create the database "generic_organization_db" on the postgres instance started.

 In the __init__py present in the root of your folder, set the default_app_config with the correct path to the class present in the app.py file in your folder.